ghiscoding/multiple-select-vanilla/README.md

   - `onClose(reason)` callback that will be executed when the dropdown closes (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/events))
   - `preFilter` provide a Filter predicate to pre-filter data (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options40))
   - `preSort` provide a Sort Comparer to pre-sort data (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options41))
-  - `lazyData` provide a function callback that will return a Promise with data collection (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options42))
+  - `lazyData` provide a function with callback arguments to load data asynchronously (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options42))

 ## CSP Compliance
 The library is now CSP (Content Security Policy) compliant, there are however some exceptions to be aware of.
 When using any HTML strings as template (when using `textTemplate`, `labelTemplate`, `renderOptionLabelAsHtml` or `useSelectOptionLabelToHtml`), you will not be fully compliant unless you return [`TrustedHTML`](https://developer.mozilla.org/en-US/docs/Web/API/TrustedHTML).
 You can achieve this by using the `sanitizer` method in combo with an external library like [DOMPurify](https://github.com/cure53/DOMPurify) (recommended) to return `TrustedHTML` as shown below and with that in place you will be CSP compliant.